memory usage & slowdowns

 Something I've noticed is that some things (e.g. objects and listeners created in WorkflowRunManagerPanel) are sticking around and still being utilized even after the frame containing the WorkflowRunManagerPanel TabPane has been closed.
 This is definitely an area for improvement.

-#2 Updated by Christopher Brooks almost 9 years ago
+#2 Updated by Christopher Brooks about 9 years ago

 See also bug 5095.